Mining12 min read

 CIL and CIP Circuit Clarification

 Carbon-in-leach (CIL) and carbon-in-pulp (CIP) circuits require low-charge anionic PAM to avoid interference with activated carbon adsorption.
-Charge density above 30% can reduce gold adsorption efficiency by 3–8%.
-We supply CIL-grade APAM with 10–20% charge density specifically for this application — a detail many generic suppliers overlook.
+Charge density above 30% can reduce gold adsorption efficiency in some circuits.
+For this reason, buyers should ask the supplier to confirm charge density, molecular-weight range, and how the site will verify the grade in a jar test or plant trial before bulk supply.

 Acid Mine Drainage (AMD) Treatment